nddakshinamoorthy07/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

 ## 📝 Tasks:
 1. Identify entities, relationships, and attributes.
-2. Draw the ER diagram using any tool (draw.io, dbdiagram.io, hand-drawn and scanned).
+2. Draw the ER diagram using any tool (draw.io, db diagram.io, hand-drawn and scanned).
 3. Include:
    - Cardinality & participation constraints
    - Prerequisites for University OR Billing for Hospital